 Sure, Saddle Creek’s heyday was a couple of decades ago, but Omaha is still a great place to hear and create music.
-With a tight-knit music scene led by seasoned veterans that’s perpetually energized by newcomers passing through, Omaha’s low cost of living and strong musical infrastructure makes it a solid choice for musicians who are being priced out of America’s more popular music cities, or who are just looking for a great night on the road spent with a welcoming musical community.
+With a tight-knit scene led by seasoned veterans that are perpetually energized by newcomers passing through, Omaha’s low cost of living and strong musical infrastructure makes it a solid choice for musicians who are being priced out of America’s more popular music cities, or who are just looking for a great night on the road spent with a welcoming musical community.

 The Twin Cities

-You might think Boston just makes beans and tea parties, but boy are you wrong.
-By the way, did you know the band Boston is actually from Boston?
-A little on-the-nose, don’t you think?
-Anyway, Boston has been producing some of the world’s most important musical acts for decades, including Aerosmith, The Pixies, and The Cars.
+Boston has been producing some of the world’s most important musical acts for decades, including Aerosmith, The Pixies, and The Cars.
 The city’s strong ties to higher education make it the perfect place for a wide range of young musicians from all over the world to meet, play, communicate, and organize all kinds of crazy stuff.

 We absolutely couldn’t forget the king of the Midwest, the Windy City itself.
-Schuba’s, the Empty Bottle, Lincoln Hall — these incredible Chicago music venues will give LA and NYC a run for their money any day of the week.
-Home of the still influential and widely loved Lollapalooza music festival, as well as the globe-influencing Pitchfork Festival, Chicago has continued to play a major role in developing and launching musical talent since the early days of jazz in the 1920s.
+Schuba’s, the Empty Bottle, Lincoln Hall — these incredible Chicago music venues will give L.A. and NYC a run for their money any day of the week.
+Home of the still influential and widely loved Lollapalooza music festival, as well as the Pitchfork Festival, Chicago has continued to play a major role in developing and launching musical talent since the early days of jazz in the 1920s.
 Also, did you know that like Boston, the band from Chicago is actually from Chicago?
 Whaddaya know!